mcgrof/kvm-boot/README.md

     for qemu for the secondary development disk
   * KVM_BOOT_MEM: amount of memory to use in MiB
   * KVM_BOOT_CPUS: number of CPUs to use
+  * KVM_BOOT_ENABLE_GRAPHICS: whether or not to enable graphics support, set this to true during your initial setup, and remove that line once things are ready.
   * KVM_BOOT_KERNEL_APPEND: set of kernel parameters to use when booting using the direct file mechanism
   * KVM_BOOT: main KVM guest boot command to issue